ChristyCakes/BlogApp/README.md

 # Rainy Day Blog

-### A React Router app for reading and writing blogs
+### A React Router app for reading and writing blogs.
+The purpose of this project is to showcase the concepts learned from my full stack web dev schooling.

 #### Visit the live site [here](http://54.215.230.88:3000/)
 or